TOPICS

 Colon Cancer Screening

-Colon cancer screenings are processes that evaluate the inside wall of the rectum to search for polyps or cancerous growths so they can be removed.
+Colon cancer screenings evaluate the inside wall of the rectum to detect and remove polyps or cancerous growths, preventing potential complications.

 Colonoscopy